Antonio Nafarrete: Military career

 After his graduation in the PMA, Nafarrete was commissioned as a second lieutenant and was later named as a platoon commander of Alpha Company of the 10th Infantry Battalion, which is under the 1st Infantry Division.
 He later became a pioneer in organizing the 1st Scout Ranger Company of the 1st Scout Ranger Regiment during its reactivation in 1991.
-Nafarrete later served under various infantry and special forces units, primarily under the 1st Scout Ranger Regiment, and was deployed to counter New People’s Army (NPA) units across Kalinga, Apayao, the Negros Island, North Cotabato, Maguindanao, and North Cotabato; as well as Abu Sayyaf terrorists in the Zamboanga Peninsula and Basilan.
+Nafarrete later served under various infantry and special forces units, primarily under the 1st Scout Ranger Regiment, and was deployed to counter New People’s Army (NPA) units across Kalinga, Apayao, the Negros Island, Cotabato, and Maguindanao; as well as Abu Sayyaf terrorists in the Zamboanga Peninsula and Basilan.
 In 1996, Nafarrete served as the commander of the 6th Scout Ranger Company, a Scout Ranger unit serving under the 6th Infantry Division.
 In 1997 to 1999, Nafarrete would later serve as intelligence and operations officer of the 2nd Scout Ranger Battalion, and later as an intelligence officer of the 1st Scout Ranger Regiment.
 During his years as a senior officer, Nafarrete served under the AFP Joint Special Operations Group, and later became the battalion commander of the 1st Scout Ranger Battalion from 2008 to 2010.
 After his stint as battalion commander of the 1st Scout Ranger Battalion, Naffarete was later placed under the Presidential Security Group (PSG) from 2011 to 2015, where he serves as the group's Assistant Chief of Staff for Operations, G3, Stage Commander, Head of Security, and as Chief of Staff.
 Naffarete also monitored security operations of former President Benigno Aquino III, as well as visiting foreign heads of state and dignitaries, and later served as the Chairman of the Government of the Philippines’ Coordinating Committee on the Cessation of Hostilities.